nwoltman/node-mysql-plus/README.md

 }
 ```

-**Note:** Foreign keys aren't actually keys, but "constraints".
+**Note:** Foreign key definitions don't define keys, but [_constraints_](https://dev.mysql.com/doc/refman/5.7/en/glossary.html#glos_foreign_key_constraint).
 When defining foreign key constraints, the columns that make up the constraints should also be keys.

-**Example:** Keys required for the example above
+Keys required for the example above:
 ```js
 {
   primaryKey: 'id',